 The Children’s Garden

-Finally, one of the best playgrounds in London is the Children’s Garden that opened at Kew Gardens in 2019.
+Finally, one of the best playgrounds in London is the Children’s Garden at Kew Gardens that opened in 2019.
 It is a fantastic space based in a natural setting the size of 40 tennis courts, with highlights that include a sandy area with play houses and small slides for little ones, tall “worm-hole” tubes to slide down, an area with trampolines and wooden climbing frames.

 The kids love the water play area, which features log troughs, water tables and several pumps, plus there’s a splash pool in a shady spot which is perfect for little ones.
-Due to Covid-19, the water pumps have been switched off, but hopefully they’ll be back on later this summer once further restrictions are lifted.

 Kew Gardens by Season